 During the third semester, 25 ECTS is devoted to major project work.
 You have three different options:

-Besides this major project, you will attend a Reflexive Project Design course (5 ECTS), where you are taught different methods and theories related to project work, and learn how to critically reflect upon your own role as a practicing Techno-Anthropologist working in professional settings.
+Besides this major project, you will attend a course in Reflexive Project Design and Competence Development (5 ECTS), where you are taught different methods and theories related to project work, and learn how to critically reflect upon your own role as a practicing Techno-Anthropologist working in professional settings.
+Moreover, you learn to formulate your technoanthropological competences.

 The Master's programme is finished with the completion of the Master's thesis (30 ECTS).
 You can choose to analyse the empirical data you have collected from the field work you did on the 3rd semester, but you can also choose to work in another research area.